opticdev/optic/website/blog/how-to-discuss-api-changes-during-code-review.md

 ![Showing changed API endpoints in Optic](https://i.imgur.com/h4xgAgQ.png)

 Anytime a pull request is opened, the Optic GitHub Action will compare the new specification to the specification file in the base branch.
 Then it summarizes the differences in a comment, allowing your teammates, API consumers, or QA team to quickly assess how your changes might affect the API in the real world.
+You can even have your teammates notified with the optional `SUBSCRIBERS` option.
+It takes a comma-separated value of GitHub usernames to include in the PR comment, which will notify the users of an API change`

 These open comments are also a great place to have discussions with your team, tag users who need to know about the changes, and suggest updates.